chryssa-zrv/academic-bio/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "AI4Health Winter School"
-collection: teaching
+collection: summer/winter schools
-type: "Undergraduate course"
+type: "Summer/winter schools"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/ai4health
-venue: "University 1, Department"
+venue: "Health Data Hub / PRAIRIE"
-date: 2014-01-01
+date: 2021-01-07/2021-01-08
-location: "City, Country"
+location: "(online) Paris, France"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.